RobTillaart/TLC5917/README.md

 ### Breaking changes

 The 0.2.0 version fixed an internal storage bug which allocated way to much memory in version 0.1.x.
-So these versions can be considered obsolete.
+So the pre 0.2.0 versions can be considered obsolete.
-The performance of the library **write()** call improved a lot.
+The performance of the **write()** call improved a lot.

 ### Daisy chaining